co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_add-to-cart.md

 ## Add Item with Custom Data ##

 Need to pass custom data?
 This example will show you how.

+> Example of adding a product with custom data to the cart.

 ```shell
 curl -X POST https://example.com/wp-json/cocart/v1/add-item \